Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 **Authentication:** Required

 **Description:**
 Search for other users by their name.
-The search is case-insensitive and matches across firstName, lastName, and name fields.
+The search is case-insensitive and matches across first name, last name, and full name fields.
 The authenticated user is automatically excluded from search results.
 Results are paginated and sorted alphabetically.

 **Query Parameters:**
-- `query` (string, required): Name to search for (searches firstName, lastName, and name fields)
+- `query` (string, required): Name to search for (searches first name, last name, and full name fields)
 - `page` (number, optional): Page number (default: 1)
 - `limit` (number, optional): Number of users per page (default: 20)